 The key elements of ICT capability are practical.
 So routines and techniques, for example, requires a combination of a series of sub-skills.
 Some of these are more sophisticated and/or efficient than others.

 For example, the printout of a document will not show whether the positioning of text has been achieved by the repeated use of the space bar, the use of tab marks, the inclusion of an invisible table or the use of alignment tools (e.g. left, centre or right align).

 What does the formative assessment involve in relation to ICT capability?

-Formative assessment in primary school is also what is known as Assessment for Learning (AfL).
-It is the day-to-day assessment that help you judge student learning progression in ICT capability for example.
+Formative assessment in primary schools is also what is known as Assessment for Learning (AfL).
+It is the day-to-day assessment that helps you judge student learning progression in ICT capability for example.

 It forms a key part of the assessment cycle for ICT capability and would include the following principles:

 - Observing how the child goes about tackling a piece of work;

 - Diagnosing difficulties which become apparent over a series of lessons;